Record season for southern right whales off Australia, Czech Republic introduces free menstrual products in schools

 Hello dear Good News community,

-Enjoy reading, Selina
+Enjoy reading, Bianca

 .png?auto=compress&w=800&fit=max&dpr=2&fm=webp)

-❣️ Thank you to all 79 supporters in July!
+❣️ Thank you to all 199 supporters in august!

 Good News is largely financed by the voluntary contributions of its users.
 We are a non-profit organisation and all income is reinvested.
 Thanks to your voluntary contributions, we are able to cover a large part of our staff and production costs.